RSE-Midlands/rse-midlands.github.io/content/docs/event-20th-april-2026.md

 ## Tickets

-Tickets will be availble early February.
+Tickets will become available in early February.

 ## Call for talks

 ### Full speeches

-There are 2 30 minute speaking slots available to give a detailed talk.
+There are two, 30-minute speaking slots available to give a detailed talk.
-If you have a project you have worked on, useful tool that you wish to share or even a talk about being an RSE from your institution please get in contact with us.
+If you have a project you have worked on, a useful tool that you wish to share or even a talk about being an RSE from your institution, then please get in contact with us.

 ### Lightning talks

-If you have content fot a shorter 5 - 10 minute speech we have lightning talk speaking slots available.
+If you have content fot a shorter 5 - 10 minute speech, we have lightning talk speaking slots available.
-This is an opportunity for those in the RSE Midlands space to give a talk that can either be on their work or community projects they are involved with.
-This can be to inform or seek assistance.
+This is an opportunity for those in the RSE Midlands space to give a talk that can either be on their work or community projects that they are involved with: This can be to inform or seek assistance.

 ## Preliminary Agenda